adanmaftei/LiveEventService/docs/TRACING.md

-# Distributed Tracing (OpenTelemetry + ADOT Collector with AWS X-Ray Export)
+# Distributed Tracing (OpenTelemetry → OTel Collector → Jaeger locally; ADOT/X-Ray in prod)

 This document describes the distributed tracing implementation using OpenTelemetry in the Live Event Service.
-Traces are exported via OTLP to the AWS Distro for OpenTelemetry (ADOT) Collector, which sends them to AWS X-Ray.
+Locally, traces are exported via OTLP to the OpenTelemetry Collector and visualized in Jaeger.
+In production, traces are exported via the ADOT Collector to AWS X-Ray.

 ## Overview